dgraves4/steam-indie-success/README.md

 - **Recall**: To determine the model's ability to identify all successful games.
 - **F1-score**: To balance precision and recall, particularly useful given the potential class imbalance issues.

-Currently, the Random Forest model with tuned hyperparameters provided the best performance in terms of accuracy.
-However, due to the inherent class imbalance in the dataset, further adjustments like class weighting or resampling are being considered to improve model reliability.
+The Random Forest model with tuned hyperparameters provided the best performance in terms of accuracy.
+However, due to the class imbalance in the dataset, further adjustments like class weighting or resampling should be considered to improve model reliability in future studies.

 ## Results and Discussion

+**Key Insight**: Developers focusing on long-term support and competitive pricing strategies may see improved game success, based on the analysis of years since release and price as critical predictors.

 ### Model Performance Summary